joebew42/joebew42.github.io/_posts/2020-11-03-essence-and-learning-in-code.markdown

 If had to think about the **essence** of this system I would say that _a bus driver is able to exchange its gossip with another driver_.
 That's it.
 Nothing more, nothing less.

-And that was the point where I started to write my code.
+That was the point where I started to write my code.
 And I would say that ending up with a working solution was easier than expected!

 ### Mars Rover Kata